Hungreeee/steamcrawl/README.md

 ![](resources/example2.png)

-A small note is: please do not be alerted by the popping up browser for this request, this is only the behavior of the seleniumwire package used for this function.
+A small note is, please do not be alerted by the popping up browser for this request, this is only the behavior of the seleniumwire package used for this function.

 ## Contributions: